The Mass Function of Dark Halos in Superclusters and Voids: Abstract

 \section{Abstract}

-Here proposed a modification of the Press--Schechter theory allowing for the presence of a host density perturbation -- host halo or void.
-The perturbation is accounted as statistical constraints in a form of linear functionals of the random overdensity field.
-Deviation of the background density within perturbation is interpreted in a pseudo-cosmological sense.
-Resulting mass function of sub-haloes depends on the perturbation parameters: its mean overdensity, spatial scale, and spatial momenta of higher orders.
-Applications of the theory to superclusters, voids and bias problem are briefly observed.
-In its present form, the theory can describe the clustering properties of sub-haloes inside a non-virialized host only.
-Possible fix of this drawback is also discussed.
+A modification of the Press--Schechter theory allowing for presence of a background large-scale structure (LSS) -- a supercluster or a void is proposed.
+The LSS is accounted as the statistical constraints in form of linear functionals of the random overdensity field.
+The deviation of the background density within the LSS is interpreted in a pseudo-cosmological sense.
+Using the constraints formalism may help us to probe non-trivial spatial statistics of haloes, e.g. edge and shape effects on boundaries of the superclusters and voids.
+Parameters of the constraints are connected to features of the LSS: its mean overdensity, a spatial scale and a shape, and spatial momenta of higher orders.
+It is shown that presence of a non-virialized LSS can lead to an observable deviation of the mass function.
+This effect is exploited to build a procedure to recover parameters of the background perturbation from the observationally estimated mass function.